decorative and functional kiln-formed glass

 and discover.

-The Process: While the fusing process is challenging for many, I embrace the trial-and-error process.
-All of my work begins as a single sheet of glass.
+The Process: All of my work begins as a single sheet of glass.
 I layer cut glass, crushed glass (frit) and glass rods (stringers) to add color, texture and dimension.

 Most of my work requires two, three or four firings that take 18 to 24 hours each to achieve the end result.
 The pieces are fired in a glass kiln following very precise schedules.
 With each firing between 1200 and 1500 degrees Fahrenheit, glass is fully fused into a single layer, embellishments are tack-fused to the surface and the piece